 In the summer of 1670, just a few months after the founding of Charles Town, English diplomats signed a peace treaty with Spain to end a long-standing dispute about the ownership of various lands in the New World.
 In the so-called Treaty of Madrid, England acknowledged Spain’s existing claim to the territory called Florida, up to and including north latitude 32° 30’, while Spain recognized England’s right to claim those lands in Carolina which colonists had already occupied.
 That is to say, the border between English Carolina and Spanish Florida lay somewhere around the waters of St. Helena Sound, just south of Edisto Island.

 Despite their acknowledgment of this legally-binding treaty, the colonists who settled South Carolina in 1670 immediately pursued an enduring policy of trespassing on their neighbor’s property.
 Spanish officials in St. Augustine immediately and repeatedly protested such incursions, of course, and strong rhetoric occasionally exploded into violent clashes.
-In the first century of Charleston’s existence, the provincial government spent the equivalent of billions of dollars to construct defensive fortifications in and around the capital town.
+In the first century of Charleston’s existence, the provincial government spent the equivalent of millions of dollars to construct defensive fortifications in and around the capital town.
 Much of the colony’s energy and resources were consumed by this antagonistic disdain for Carolina’s Spanish neighbors.